micmejia/bible-dump/NKJV/Hosea/Hos 7.md

 ###### 1
 "When I would have healed Israel, Then the iniquity of Ephraim was uncovered, And the wickedness of Samaria.
-For they have committed fraud; A thief comes in; A band of robbers [^a]takes spoil outside.
+For they have committed fraud; A thief comes in; A band of robbers takes spoil outside.

 ###### 2
-They [^b]do not consider in their hearts _That_ I remember all their wickedness; Now their own deeds have surrounded them; They are before My face.
+They do not consider in their hearts _That_ I remember all their wickedness; Now their own deeds have surrounded them; They are before My face.

 ###### 3
 They make a king glad with their wickedness, And princes with their lies.